 Other approaches use level of details.
-Level of details have been initially used for efficient 3D rendering (Lindstrom et al. 1996).
+Level of details have been initially used for efficient 3D rendering [Lindstrom et al., 1996].
 When the change from one level of detail to another is direct, it can create visual discomfort to the user.
-This is called the popping effect and level of details have the advantage of enabling techniques, such as geomorphing (Hoppe 1998), to transition smoothly from one level of detail to another.
+This is called the popping effect and level of details have the advantage of enabling techniques, such as geomorphing [Hoppe, 1998], to transition smoothly from one level of detail to another.
 Level of details have then been used for 3D streaming.
-For example, (Guthe and Klein 2004) propose an out-of-core viewer for remote model visualization based by adapting hierarchical level of details (Erikson, Manocha, and Baxter III 2001) to the context of 3D streaming.
-Level of details can also be used to perform viewpoint dependant streaming, such as (Meng and Zha 2003).
+For example, [Guthe and Klein, 2004] propose an out-of-core viewer for remote model visualization based by adapting hierarchical level of details [Erikson et al., 2001] to the context of 3D streaming.
+Level of details can also be used to perform viewpoint dependant streaming, such as [Meng and Zha, 2003].